slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Write to learn not to teach.
 If you are writing to be read you are doing it wrongly.
 If you have lived a diverse life you’ll have a lot to say.

+> *"The pen is the tongue of the mind."
+-- Miguel de Cervantes*

+> *"I have made this letter longer then usual because I lacked the time to make it shorter."
+-- Blaise Pascal*

+> *"The person who writes for fools is always sure of a large audience."
+-- Arthur Schopenhauer*

 > *"The purpose of literature is to turn blood into ink."
 -- T.S.
 Eliot*

-> *"The pen is the tongue of the mind."
--- Miguel de Cervantes*

 > *"The best writing is rewriting."
 -- E.B.
 White*